MahmudolHasan/Manual_Testing-esquireelectronics.com/README.md

 ## Contact

-If you have any questions or suggestions regarding this project, feel free to reach out to us via [email](tusharahasan182@gmail.com).
+If you have any questions or suggestions regarding this project, feel free to reach out to me via [email](tusharahasan182@gmail.com).